 10 ways to reduce waste this Christmas

-Choose uncoated cards
+Choose uncoated Christmas cards

 It’s lovely to send and receive Christmas cards but, once the festive period is over, not all cards are easy to recycle.
 Any with glitter, glue or foil have to be thrown into general waste – which has a significant impact on the planet.
 Where possible, why not opt for uncoated paper cards?
-These from the Cambridge Imprint (above) are made using FSC-certified stock and ink which is kind to the environment.
+These from the Cambridge Imprint are made using FSC-certified stock and ink which is kind to the environment.

-Purchase a potted tree
+Purchase a potted Christmas tree

 Whether real or fake, which kind of Christmas tree is the most sustainable is still subject to debate.
 But, if you’re really hankering for the pine scent of the real deal, buying a potted tree that can be brought inside each year is a sure-fire way to save on waste.
 And, if you already own an artificial tree, we recommend using it for as long as possible before investing in a more eco-friendly option.

-Use recycled wrapping
+Use recycled Christmas wrapping

 Did you know that we use around 227,000 miles of wrapping paper every year in the UK*, much of which isn’t recyclable?
 This season, why not try wrapping small gifts in vintage napkins or colourful tea towels?
 Reusing old ribbon or twine, rather than sticky tape, avoids single-use plastic too.

-Invest in some LED lighting
+Invest in some LED Christmas lights

 Go plastic free